 Additionally, if your pet has pre-existing conditions like glaucoma, cardiovascular disease, or seizure disorders, or if they are pregnant, discussing with your veterinarian is very important before using Benadryl in your dog.

 🚨 NEVER give your dog an "Allergy and Sinus" form of Benadryl or any antihistamine to your dog.
-The sinus component often refers to to addition of pseudoephedrine, which is extremely toxic to dogs.
+The sinus component often refers to the addition of pseudoephedrine, which is extremely toxic to dogs.
 Make sure your Benadryl ONLY contains diphenhydramine as the medicinal ingredient.

 FAQ